barak/nuim-cs431-s2012/README.md

 * fix a bug in (or add a feature to) some free software, and try to push your mods upstream.
 Describe your work in this here repo.

+* write a description of a software ecosystem.

 Lectures:

 1. Organization